jmamath/Heat-diffusion-fins-radiator/README.md

 ![Demo](https://user-images.githubusercontent.com/16581022/34326109-4645c7ba-e89d-11e7-9b0f-33a6615bc7df.gif)
 ![Demo](https://user-images.githubusercontent.com/16581022/34326126-9bcd3e16-e89d-11e7-8148-3dfce9371c9e.gif)

+Those animation shows a comparison between the temperature at t=0 and the evolution of the temperature over time.
+There is only one source modeled formally by the Dirichlet condition.

 ## Required Softwares
 * **C++** : I personally use  Xcode on macOS 10.12, but you can download Code::Blocks as an IDE and a compiler like GCC. http://www.codeblocks.org/downloads